Stay Together (Suede song)

-"Stay Together" is a non-album single by English band Suede, released on 14 February 1994 through Nude Records.
+"Stay Together" is a non-album single by English band Suede, released on 14 February 1994, through Nude Records.
 It is the last single released while guitarist Bernard Butler was in the band, though subsequent singles from Dog Man Star feature his music.
 It is tied with "Trash" as the highest-charting single the band has released, reaching No. 3 on the UK Singles Chart.
 The song also charted in Ireland, peaking at No. 18.

-The single was released in the US on 26 April as a six-song EP, and was the first release by the band as the London Suede.
+The single was released in the United States on 26 April as a six-song extended play (EP) and was the first release by the band as the London Suede.
 The State-side name change was the result of a successful lawsuit brought by Suzanne deBronkart, who had already been performing and recording in the US under the name Suede.
 The title track and the popular B-side, "My Dark Star", were ranked Suede's third and fourth-best songs by The Guardian in 2014.